 Sir William Wallace was already a knight and a minor member of the Scottish nobility (mostly owing to his father, Sir Malcolm Wallace) even before the Battle of Stirling Bridge, which is not depicted in the film.

 Although the closing narration talks about the Scots winning their "freedom" at the Battle of Bannockburn, the peace treaty of 1328 only lasted for a few years before the Battle of Halidon Hill where King Edward III conquered far more of Scotland than his grandfather ever had.

 At the funeral of Wallace's father, the child Murron plucks a thistle, the national flower of Scotland, and gives it to the boy Wallace.
 This is both physically impossible (every species of thistle in the British Isles is so prickly and so tough-stemmed that you could only wrench one from its stem wearing protective gloves) and symbolically absurd (the toughness and prickliness of the thistle is its whole point as a symbol of Scottishness).

-When William Wallace is seen in action during the first fight (Battle of Stirling Bridge) he is seen performing cuts & slashes that is practicably impossible to perform with his very long two-handed sword (called a claymore).
+When William Wallace is seen in action during the first fight (Battle of Stirling Bridge) he is seen performing cuts and slashes that are virtually impossible to perform with his very long--and heavy--two-handed sword (called a claymore).

 The film depicts a longstanding English occupation of Scotland, implying that it existed since at least Wallace's childhood.
-However, the English occupation began only the year before Wallace's rebellion.
+However, the invasion began only the year before Wallace's rebellion started.